CSGuides/grad-school-application-guide/_interviewing/visit-days.md

 If you receive an offer, you may be invited to an **in-person or virtual visit day**.
 Most U.S. PhD programs cover your expenses.
 Attend these if you can — they’re invaluable for comparing fit across schools.

 {% include quote.html content="Attend these visit days.
 Depending on the number of offers, you may not attend all, but go to at least two.
 The difference between visits can be illuminating.
-Missing class for visit days should be considered an excused absence—your advisors can advocate for you." user="kevin" %}
+Missing class for visit days should be considered an excused absence—your advisors can advocate for you." user="kleach" %}

 ---